Moonstar Buffet Review, Daly City

 Salads are their weakest area with just three available.
 There is fresh fruit, melons, fruit cocktail, almond Jell-O, and mixed Jell-O in evaporated milk.

-Moonstar has several types of dim sum available including several types of dumplings, siu mai, har gow, all weak.
+Moonstar has several types of dim sum available including several types of steamed dumplings, siu mai, har gow, all are weak.
 They used to have more Dim Sum in the past.
-Soups included a miso soup, hot and sour soup, Chicken soup, and a red bean dessert soup.
+Soups included a miso soup, hot and sour soup, Water cress soup (Very good), and a red bean dessert soup.

-Deep Fried Alley included egg rolls, tater tots, deep fried shrimp, and deep fried fish.
+Deep Fried Alley included egg rolls, tater tots, deep fried shrimp and chicken nuggest, and deep fried fish.